Henrik Stenson

-He is the first male Swedish and first male Nordic major champion, having won the 2016 Open Championship at Royal Troon with a major championship record score of 264.
-His list of wins also includes some of the other most prestigious tournaments around the world; The Players Championship, WGC-Accenture Match Play Championship, the World Cup, the Tour Championship, the DP World Tour Championship, Dubai, the South African Open and Nedbank Golf Challenge.

-A two-time European Tour Golfer of the Year (2013 and 2016), he has spent over 300 weeks ranked in the top ten of the Official World Golf Ranking and his career high world ranking of second is the best by any male Swedish golfer.

-In 2013, Stenson won the U.S. PGA Tour's FedEx Cup and the European Tour's Race to Dubai, thus becoming the first player to win both and to win the season finales of both tours.

-Stenson had been named the 2023 European Ryder Cup captain, but his captaincy was later terminated.
+Henrik Olof Stenson ([ˈhɛ̌nːrɪk ˈstěːnsɔn]; born 5 April 1976) is a Swedish professional golfer.
+In the late 1990s, Stenson turned pro and had much success on the European Tour, winning a number of events in the 2000s.
+In 2009, Stenson won the PGA Tour's flagship event, The Players Championship, and has primarily focused on the United States since then.
+Shortly thereafter, however, Stenson entered a drought where he fell out of the top 200 in the world.
+In 2013, however, Stenson had his most successful year, winning a number of significant worldwide titles and finishing runner-up at the Open Championship.
+Due to his success he won the season-ending titles for the PGA Tour, the FedEx Cup, and European Tour, the Race to Dubai.
+In 2016, Stenson won his only major championship, the Open Championship by three strokes over Phil Mickelson.

 Early life

 Stenson was born in Gothenburg.
 At age 12, he had his first golf lesson with local pro Richard Bayliss at Gullbringa Gullbringa Golf & Country Club, in Kungälv, north of Gothenburg in September 1988.
 With parents not playing golf at the time, he first tried the game after following a friend to the course.
 A natural left-hander, Stenson learned to play golf right-handed.

 In 1991, he moved with his parents to Bjärred outside Malmö in southern Sweden and became a member of Barsebäck Golf & Country Club.
 He reached a handicap of 5 at age 15, scratch at 18 and played in junior and amateur tournaments in Sweden in his teen years.